jefimija-stamenovic/code-craft/design-patterns-playground/factory-method/python/factory-catalog/readme.md

  - Samsung → produces phones, TVs, washing machines
  - Sony → produces TVs, consoles, cameras

-Client doesn't need to know details of how each product is create - they simple select the manufacturer and receive the corresponding product
+Client doesn't need to know details of how each product is created - they simple select the manufacturer and receive the corresponding product